Guinea Pig Size-O-Meter

 Some guinea pigs have long coats that can disguise ribs, hip bones and spine, while a short coat may highlight these areas.
 You will need to gently feel your pet which can be a pleasurable bonding experience for both you and your guinea pig.

-- Guinea pigs must have a daily supply of vitamin C. They need approximately 10mg/kg/day, either via suitable commercial feed, supplemented water, adequate fresh vegetables (not fruit) or in combination.
-Such vegetables as kale, dandelion greens and parsley are good sources of vitamin C. Guinea pigs’ vitamin C requirements increase during times of stress or illness.
+• Guinea pigs must have a daily supply of vitamin C. They need approximately 10mg/kg/day, either via suitable commercial feed, supplemented water, adequate fresh vegetables (not fruit), or combined.
+Vegetables such as kale, dandelion greens and parsley are also good sources of vitamin C for guinea pigs.